hitbtc-com/hitbtc-api/README.md

 ### Response object

-When a rpc call is made, the Server MUST reply with a Response, except for in the case of Notifications.
+When an rpc call is made, the Server MUST reply with a Response, except for in the case of Notifications.

 The Response is expressed as a single JSON Object, with the following members:
  - **result**  - This member is REQUIRED on success.
 This member MUST NOT exist if there was an error invoking the method.
 The value of this member is determined by the method invoked on the Server.